-Advancing with the others in my khakis and low-quarters, I made a futile attempt at fanning away the smell and heat with the manila envelope that encased my orders sending me here.
+Advancing with the others in my khakis and low-quarters, I made a futile attempt at fanning away the stink and heat with the manila envelope that encased my orders sending me here.

 We were quickly and efficiently rushed onto Prisoner transport buses.
-Never mind, the sides read “US Air Force,” and the window dressing was for our protection, don’t want an injury from a satchel charge before getting a taste of the jungle.
+Never mind, the sides read “US Air Force.”
+The steel netting around the windows was for our protection, don’t want an injury from a satchel charge before getting a taste of the jungle.
 Someone on the bus had a transistor playing If I Were a Carpenter, until the driver said shut it off.

 Taking in the scenes and scents of a Third World country, Vietnamese were all around us.
 Most looked to be of combat age, and I would later learn that included children.

 Their language was loud and harsh, and sounded like it was spoken with a pinched nose.
-In an uneasy rhythm without pauses:
+In an uneasy sing-song rhythm without pauses:

 “DangDongChingDaowChowThongDangDaowDongChingChow,” is what I heard on and on.***

 Scooters were everywhere, spewing pungent blue smoke.
 They buzzed around like scurrying rodents, dodging pedestrians, maneuvering around rickshaws and competing for space with the occasional Simca taxi or the three-wheel Lambro.

-Women were carrying heavy objects on their heads, others rested springy bamboo poles around their necks balancing a heavy load on each end.
+Women were carrying heavy objects on their heads, others rested springy bamboo poles around their necks, balancing a heavy load on each end.
 Women and men defecated in public.
 Young girls squatted flat-footed, one in front of the other, took turns picking lice from each other’s hair, then cracked them with their teeth.